 For example, Max might not have access to nutritious food or safe, outdoor play areas.
 Maybe the people around him aren't physically active.
 These "barriers to health" might explain why kids with type 2 diabetes can't lose weight.
 Ignoring the barriers, the overly simplistic "eat less, move more" solution fails to offer support for healthy lifestyles when and where kids need it.
 In the traditional model, which treats the symptoms without addressing the underlying cause, there may be no hope for remission or prevention besides surgery.

-The multidisciplinary structure of Children's Colorado's Endocrinology Clinic is set up to start breaking those barriers from various touch points.
+The multidisciplinary structure of Children's Colorado's Department of Endocrinology is set up to start breaking those barriers from various touch points.

 "It's not just the endocrinologist individually saying, 'It's really important that you make changes,'" says Dr. Abramson.
 "It's the exercise physiologist meeting them that day, taking them to the gym, getting them on the treadmill, getting a plan that day.
 It's the psychologist coming in and assessing family dynamics.
 And it's the dietitian, walking in with food models and showing them exactly what is the right portion size, being right there, in that moment.
 Our clinic does a really wonderful job of understanding why someone might be deteriorating in their management."